 -The preparatory classes must allow the student to pass the entrance exam to the higher schools.

-4. professional discovery
+4. Professional discovery

 Admission